-A set of quality handles for getting in and out of your vehicle and having something to grab while bouncing around on the trails is probably the most affordable first have for new Jeep owners.
+A set of quality handles for getting in and out of your vehicle and having something to grab while bouncing around on the trails is the most affordable first have for new Jeep owners.
 Some Jeeps will come with these; it depends on your dealer.
 Grab Handles can be purchased online for 15-50 dollars.

-Little things like grab handles pay off in dividends.
+Trivial things like grab handles pay off in dividends.
 As you upgrade your Jeep, lift it, get larger tires they will be even more practical than ever before.
 Easily one of the most affordable of our best jeep upgrades list.

 All-Weather Floor Mats